aws-powertools/powertools-lambda-dotnet/docs/index.md

 ## Install

-Powertools are available as Nuget packages.
+Powertools are available as NuGet packages.
 You can install the packages from NuGet gallery or from Visual Studio editor.
 Search `AWS.Lambda.Powertools*` to see various utilities available.

 * [AWS.Lambda.Powertools.Tracing](https://www.nuget.org/packages?q=AWS.Lambda.Powertools.Tracing):